IBM/fm-vs-code-extension/README.md

 - Layout criteria editing
 - Held and Selected column toggle

-### ADFz Common Component server connections
+### ADFz Common Component connections

-- Associate an ADFzCC port with a Zowe Profile
+- Associate an ADFz Common Component connection with a Zowe Profile
-- Remove the association between an ADFzCC port and a Zowe profile
+- Remove the association between an ADFz Common Component connection and a Zowe profile

 ## Unsupported features

-- Trust manager for certificates used when connecting to the ADFzCC server
+- Trust manager for certificates used when connecting to the ADFz Common Component server

 ### File Manager editor